alshedivat/al-folio/_pages/about.md

 Previously, I obtained my Ph.D. in mathematics from Nanyang Technological University (NTU) in 2022.
-In my [dissertation](https://hdl.handle.net/10356/163311), I developed a hybrid of additive and varying coefficient models that enables a fitting algorithm to leverage prior knowledge encoded in predictions from a base model to build a complex model.
+In my [dissertation](https://hdl.handle.net/10356/163311), I developed a framework to transfer knowledge encoded in predictions to a learning algorithm, which fits a hybrid of an additive and varying coefficient model.
-- Notably, this approach resulted in a generalization of gradient boosting, known as base boosting.
+- Notably, this approach resulted in base boosting, which is a generalization of gradient boosting.
-  - That is, gradient boosting initializes its fit of an additive model at a constant model then iteratively improves upon it.
+  - That is, gradient boosting fits an additive model, where the boosting mechanism begins optimization in function space at a constant model.
-  - Base boosting, on the other hand, initializes its fit of the hybrid additive and varying coefficient model at the base model, which may be a non-constant model, then iteratively improves upon it.
+  - Base boosting, on the other hand, fits a hybrid of an additive and varying coefficient model, where the boosting mechanism begins optimization in function space at a base model, which may be a non-constant model.
 - Empirically, base boosting outperformed popular boosting libraries and Google's quantum physics model on quantum device and Taylor series data sets.

 Additionally, I am an original member of the [Mathematical Picture Language Project](https://mathpicture.fas.harvard.edu/)